TIBCOSoftware/dovetail-contrib/hyperledger-fabric/tci/README.md

 - [Log Activity](./activity-log.zip), which is from the open-source project, [project-flogo/contrib](https://github.com/project-flogo/contrib)
 - [Error Activity](./activity-error.zip), which is from the open-source project, [project-flogo/contrib](https://github.com/project-flogo/contrib)

-After you upload these extensions, the following activity and triggers should be available in the TCI development environment:
+After these extensions are uploaded, the following activity and triggers should be available in the TCI development environment:

 ### Fabric Chaincode Extensions
 ![Fabric Chaincode Extensions](chaincode-ext.png)